alibaba/GraphScope/docs/graphscope_for_graph_queries.md

 graph in which vertices and edges can have a set of properties.
 Every entity (vertex or edge) is identified by a unique identifier (`ID`), and has a (`label`) indicating its type or role.
 Each property is a key-value pair with combination of entity `ID` and property name as the key.
-There are two ways of querying with Gremlin, namely an imperative traversal query and a declarative pattern-matching query.
+There are two ways of querying with Gremlin, namely the imperative traversal and declarative pattern matching.

 ### Traversal Query